Individual Counseling

 • mood instability

 Individual counseling is a collaborative treatment effort between the student and their therapist in developing personal goals that will enable the student to succeed.
-There are several approaches to counseling, these include cognitive-behavioral, interpersonal and psychodynamic, to name a few.
+There are several approaches to counseling, including cognitive-behavioral, dialectical behavioral therapy, relational-cultural, and psychodynamic, to name a few.
 A therapist provides a supportive environment that will allow students to talk openly with an individual who is objective and nonjudgmental.
 The individual counseling provided at CAPS is brief in nature and intended to be short-term.
-Chronic related issues or issues that fall outside of the scope of practice for CAPS, may use other services of the center to help them get connected to other campus or community related services.
+CAPS defines "short-term" is able to make significant progress in areas of concern in less than a semester of work.
+Chronic mental health concerns or issues that fall outside of CAPS scope of practice (e.g., requiring services more than every other week) may use other services of the center to help them get connected to other campus or community related services.